josephspurrier/gomithrilapp/docs/docs/docker-compose.md

 ### Services

 The services define which images are used to spin up containers for them.
-The images are all built using the [build-images.sh](https://github.com/josephspurrier/govueapp/blob/master/bash/build-images.sh) bash file.
+The images are all built using the [build-images.sh](https://github.com/josephspurrier/gomithrilapp/blob/master/bash/build-images.sh) bash file.
 Again - notice the **.env** file is sourced before building the docker images.

 We have four services defined:

 - `ingress` - this is a Go proxy that routes traffic that requests any URL to `/api` to the `api` container and any other requests to the `ui` container.
-The code for the ingress is [here](https://github.com/josephspurrier/govueapp/blob/master/src/app/ingress/main.go) with the respective [Dockerfile](https://github.com/josephspurrier/govueapp/blob/master/src/app/ingress/Dockerfile).
+The code for the ingress is [here](https://github.com/josephspurrier/gomithrilapp/blob/master/src/app/ingress/main.go) with the respective [Dockerfile](https://github.com/josephspurrier/gomithrilapp/blob/master/src/app/ingress/Dockerfile).
 - `db` - this is the MySQL database.
 It's using the standard [mysql:5.7](https://hub.docker.com/_/mysql) Dockerfile.
-- `ui` - this is the UI written in Vue.js and Nuxt.js.
-The code for the UI is [here](https://github.com/josephspurrier/govueapp/tree/master/src/app/ui) with the respective [Dockerfile](https://github.com/josephspurrier/govueapp/tree/master/src/app/ui/Dockerfile).
+- `ui` - this is the UI written in Mithril.
+The code for the UI is [here](https://github.com/josephspurrier/gomithrilapp/tree/master/src/app/ui) with the respective [Dockerfile](https://github.com/josephspurrier/gomithrilapp/tree/master/src/app/ui/Dockerfile).
 - `api` - this is the Go API.
-The code for the API is [here](https://github.com/josephspurrier/govueapp/tree/master/src/app/api) with the respective [Dockerfile](https://github.com/josephspurrier/govueapp/tree/master/src/app/api/Dockerfile).
+The code for the API is [here](https://github.com/josephspurrier/gomithrilapp/tree/master/src/app/api) with the respective [Dockerfile](https://github.com/josephspurrier/gomithrilapp/tree/master/src/app/api/Dockerfile).

 Notice only the `ports` for the ingress and db containers are exposed - this is because the requests for the api and ui are proxied through the ingress so there is no reason to expose them.
 The benefit of the ingress (reverse-proxy) is to allow you to use a single URL, a single port, and a single SSL certification for the application in the future even though the ui and api are listening on different ports internally.